The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 • Some GEM courses will place less weight on factors such as GCSE or A Level performance when allocating places, compared to an undergraduate course

-• You will have more time to gain relevant work experience, that will boost your application and will also help you decide whether medicine is the right career path for you.
-Turning eighteen often gives you more opportunity to get involved in different work experience and volunteering projects, which may not be open to those under eighteen.
+• You will have more time to gain relevant work experience.
+This is key to enhancing your application for graduate entry medicine and will also help you make a more informed decision as to whether medicine is the right career path for you.
+Turning eighteen often gives you more opportunity to get involved in different work experience and volunteering projects, which may not be open to younger individuals.
 Many universities will have societies that carry out voluntary work, e.g. work with children, volunteering in a local hospice or elderly care home.
-You may find that it is easier to get experience in these areas through a GEM route
+You may find that it is easier to get experience in these areas through a GEM route.

 Although there are many advantages to a GEM course, this is not the best route for everyone.